Request Appt Book Online Like Us Like Us on Facebook Reviews Read our Reviews Call Give us a Call Map View our Map

 What happens at my child’s first dental appointment?

-At your child’s very first appointment, our team will introduce them to the treatment room and all the neat gadgets in it.
-We’ll examine their mouth to make sure that everything’s developing as it should and make sure that their tooth is healthy.
+At your child’s very first dental appointment, our team will introduce them to the treatment room and all the neat gadgets in it.
+We’ll examine their mouth to make sure that everything’s developing as it should and make sure that any of the teeth they have are healthy.
 We’ll also get to know them and spend time making them feel comfortable and confident in our office, so they’ll feel excited about visiting us again.
 Our primary goal during these initial appointments is to make sure that they develop a positive relationship with the dentist and have a fun time!

 How can I make sure my child isn’t scared of the dentist?